-A Late 1600’s Very Fine Black Coral Handled Sinhalese King’s or Noble’s Knife.
-A Piha-Kaetta (Pihiya) A Late 1600’s Very Fine Black Coral Handled Sinhalese King’s or Noble’s Knife.
-A Piha-Kaetta (Pihiya) A Late 1600’s Very Fine Black Coral Handled Sinhalese King’s or Noble’s Knife.
-A Piha-Kaetta (Pihiya) A Late 1600’s Very Fine Black Coral Handled Sinhalese King’s or Noble’s Knife.
-A Piha-Kaetta (Pihiya) A Late 1600’s Very Fine Black Coral Handled Sinhalese King’s or Noble’s Knife.
-A Piha-Kaetta (Pihiya) A Late 1600’s Very Fine Black Coral Handled Sinhalese King’s or Noble’s Knife.
-A Piha-Kaetta (Pihiya) A Late 1600’s Very Fine Black Coral Handled Sinhalese King’s or Noble’s Knife.
-A Piha-Kaetta (Pihiya)
+A Late 1600’s to 1700’s Very Fine Museum Grade, Black Coral Handled Sinhalese King’s or Noble’s Knife.
+A Royal Piha-Kaetta (Pihiya) With Finest Chisseled Silver And Gold.
+From The King of Kandy’s Workshop A Late 1600’s to 1700’s Very Fine Museum Grade, Black Coral Handled Sinhalese King’s or Noble’s Knife.
+A Royal Piha-Kaetta (Pihiya) With Finest Chisseled Silver And Gold.
+From The King of Kandy’s Workshop A Late 1600’s to 1700’s Very Fine Museum Grade, Black Coral Handled Sinhalese King’s or Noble’s Knife.
+A Royal Piha-Kaetta (Pihiya) With Finest Chisseled Silver And Gold.
+From The King of Kandy’s Workshop A Late 1600’s to 1700’s Very Fine Museum Grade, Black Coral Handled Sinhalese King’s or Noble’s Knife.
+A Royal Piha-Kaetta (Pihiya) With Finest Chisseled Silver And Gold.
+From The King of Kandy’s Workshop A Late 1600’s to 1700’s Very Fine Museum Grade, Black Coral Handled Sinhalese King’s or Noble’s Knife.
+A Royal Piha-Kaetta (Pihiya) With Finest Chisseled Silver And Gold.
+From The King of Kandy’s Workshop A Late 1600’s to 1700’s Very Fine Museum Grade, Black Coral Handled Sinhalese King’s or Noble’s Knife.
+A Royal Piha-Kaetta (Pihiya) With Finest Chisseled Silver And Gold.
+From The King of Kandy’s Workshop A Late 1600’s to 1700’s Very Fine Museum Grade, Black Coral Handled Sinhalese King’s or Noble’s Knife.
+A Royal Piha-Kaetta (Pihiya) With Finest Chisseled Silver And Gold.
+From The King of Kandy’s Workshop

 This Pihiya is a very well known form of early Ceylonese royal knife, with a straight-backed blade and a curved cutting edge.